nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 			Largest hailstone size in inches with increments of 1/4 inch.

+		.. cpp:enumerator:: COLOUR_CODE_BLUE_PLUS

+			Visibility >8000 m AND no cloud obscuring 3/8 or more below 20000 feet.

 		.. cpp:enumerator:: COLOUR_CODE_BLUE

 			Visibility >8000 m AND no cloud obscuring 3/8 or more below 2500 feet.